Macrometacorp/docs/docs/cep/query-guide/functions/unique/index.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This window is used with namespace i.e. `unique:windowName` This window retains and process unique events based on the given parameters.
+This window is used with a namespace such as `unique:windowName`.
+The window retains and processes unique events based on the given parameters.

 | Function                                                         | Description                                                                                                                                                                  |
 |------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|